 German is the ‘language of the writers and thinkers’

 German has often been referred to as the language of the Dichter und Denker or the writers and thinkers.
 For example, the great Johann Wolfgang von Goethe – author of the epic Faust – is considered one of Germany’s greatest national treasures.
 Other notable Teutonic thinkers are Kant, Marx, Humboldt and Nietzsche.
 It’s officially spoken in so many other places, not just in Germany

 Besides Germany, German is the official language of both Austria and Liechtenstein and one of the official languages in Switzerland and Luxembourg, making it the most spoken native language in the European Union.

 There are three genders for German nouns; masculine, feminine, and neutral.
 Although at first glance, gender in German doesn’t seem to follow much logic because it doesn’t necessarily comply with the gender of the object it is naming, so it’s purely grammatical.
 Mark Twain famously said of the German language: ‘In German, a young lady has no sex, but a turnip does’.

 The longest word in the world is in German:-

 To continue with the previous point, the German language once had the 63-letter word Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz in its arsenal.
 However, this word, meaning ‘the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef’ was considered too much of a mouthful even for German bureaucrats, and the word is now obsolete.

-I can give endless reason’s why you should learn the language.
+I can give endless reason’s why you should learn the German language from German Language Course in Pune.
 But that’s all for now.
 Check this spot for more insides of the language and also some Grammar in the future.
 Chao!

 © Copyright 2020 | Sevenmentor Pvt Ltd.